 Learn a Scale a Week

 Take a week and become intimately familiar with the chromatic scale.
 Play it ascending and descending.
 Work on it in different rhythms and with different articulations.
 Play it slowly, and then play it fast as well.
 You should play it from the lowest octave on your instrument to the highest.
-If you’re a pianist, scales are typically practiced in four octabes.
+If you’re a pianist, scales are typically practiced in four octaves.
 I would suggest spending no more than 15 minutes a day in this initial scale learning phase.

 After you spent a week on the chromatic scale, move on to the major scales.
 Add one major scale every week.
 After your major scales you can start learning the minor equivalents.
 Although there are three different minor scales, since you already have the foundational major scale learned, learning all three during a one week period shouldn’t be too difficult.